farmera/sare_grant/study_results_balloons.md

 ![](img/2016_0513_122_rgb.jpg)
 ![](img/2016_0513_122_ndvi.jpg)
 ###### Figure 3.
 NDVI image with reference color LUT.
 This image was captured with a Delta kite at height of 125ft.
-Ground resolution is 8-10" ft per pixel.
 __Figure 3__ is an NDVI index derived from RGB and NIR imagesets using a pair of modified consumer cameras.
 It was taken from a height of about about 125 ft early in the growth season.